Agility CMS's unique approach to Content Modelling enables a robust and consistent way to define, and relate your content with endless possibilities.

 - Birthdate => [Date]

 - Profile Image => [Image]

-Modules are similar to Content Definitions in that they have fields and can relate to other content, but a Module is meant to represent a functional UI component that will ultimately render on a website or app.
+Modules are similar to Content Models in that they have fields and can relate to other content, but a Module is meant to represent a functional UI component that will ultimately render on a website or app.
 An editor should be able to add a module to a page and it should render some UI and display content based on the fields on the module or its related content.

 You can create anything from a simple, structured piece of text, a more complex item, or have any functionality and integrate with other platforms and systems.

 For example, you have a Module called Image Slider:

 - Rotation Speed => [Number]